zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     ![](./images/16.png "")

-16. Press Control + X to exit, when prompted to save, type 'Y', and then press enter to confirm.
+16. Press Control + X to exit; when prompted to save, type 'Y', and then press enter to confirm.

 ### **Agent Discovery**